ralphcajipe/ralphcajipe/README.md

 ### LIFE UPDATE:
 - 🌱 I’m currently learning Machine Learning, Computer Vision, and Natural Language Processing
 - 👥 I’m looking to collaborate on projects for social good
-- 💬 Talk to me about Computer Science, Software, and A.I.

 ## 🧰 Toolbox